Rule 11. Pleas.

 (h)(2) If sentencing recommendations are allowed by the court, the court shall advise the defendant personally that any recommendation as to sentence is not binding on the court.

 (i)(1) Plea agreements.
 The judge shall not participate in plea discussions prior to any plea agreement being made by the prosecuting attorney.

 (i)(2) When a tentative plea agreement has been reached, the judge, upon request of the parties, may permit the disclosure of the tentative agreement and the reasons for it, in advance of the time for tender of the plea.
 The judge may then indicate to the prosecuting attorney and defense counsel whether the proposed disposition will be approved.

 (i)(3) If the judge then decides that final disposition should not be in conformity with the plea agreement, the judge shall advise the defendant and then call upon the defendant to either affirm or withdraw the plea.

-(k) When a defendant tenders a plea of guilty and mentally ill, in addition to the other requirements of this rule, the court shall hold a hearing within a reasonable time to determine if the defendant is mentally ill in accordance with Utah Code Ann. § 77-16a-103.
+(k) Guilty and mentally ill.
+When a defendant tenders a plea of guilty and mentally ill, in addition to the other requirements of this rule, the court shall hold a hearing within a reasonable time to determine if the defendant is mentally ill in accordance with Utah Code § 77-16a-103.

-(l) Compliance with this rule shall be determined by examining the record as a whole.
+(l) Strict compliance not necessary.
+Compliance with this rule shall be determined by examining the record as a whole.
 Any variance from the procedures required by this rule which does not affect substantial rights shall be disregarded.
 Failure to comply with this rule is not, by itself, sufficient grounds for a collateral attack on a guilty plea.